PredictiveEcology/Require/cran-comments.md

 ## Updated release

-This update deals with several enhancements (see NEWS.md), a removed package dependency (remotes), minor bugfixes, and changes to tests.
+This update deals with semi-major bugfix, thus requiring a rapid, and unprecedented, resubmission (see NEWS.md).
+There were minor other enhancements.

 ## Test environments